Keep your pool clean and sparkling with our hand-picked selection of the best automatic pool cleaners.

 It’s what comes after that kinda sucks—cleaning and maintaining what is usually a watery paradise.
 One of the staples of taking excellent care of your pool, whether it’s an in-ground or above-ground pool, is keeping it clean.

-There’s balancing the water, covering the pool properly with a pool cover to make sure heat and expensive pool chemicals don’t blow off in the wind, keeping the floating chlorine pool dispenser fill, letting the above ground pool skimmer do its thing, and there’s the day-to-day grind of cleaning it of debris, sand, dead insects, and the leftover integrity of the neighbor that got a little too piled up for his own good.
+There’s balancing the water, covering the pool properly with a pool cover to make sure heat and expensive pool chemicals don’t blow off in the wind, keeping the floating chlorine dispenser fill, and the day-to-day grind of cleaning debris, sand, dead insects, and the leftover integrity of the neighbor that got a little too piled up for his own good.

-Fortunately, there are plenty of options for cleaning your pool that requires a little less of a hands-on approach.
+Fortunately, there are plenty of options for cleaning your pool that require a little less of a hands-on approach.

 Dolphin Nautilus CC Plus Automatic Pool Cleaner